An Oliphant Never Forgets :: v1.0.0

 • Outbound ports become agent capabilities

 There's a useful framing for thinking about these agent cores.
 Scott Werner describes prompt objects, borrowing from Alan Kay's Smalltalk: everything is an object, objects communicate by sending messages, and the receiver interprets the message at runtime.
-LLMs turn out to be the "universal interpreter" that Smalltalk always assumed but never had.
+LLMs turn out to be the "universal interpreter" that Smalltalk always assumed but never had (not that I'm a Smalltalk expert, that was was before my time).
 This gives us semantic late binding, where meaning resolves at runtime via natural language rather than at compile time via function signatures.
 A prompt object doesn't need to know what methods another object has.
 It sends a message and trusts the receiver to figure it out.
 That maps directly onto the hexagonal structure: ports are message channels, and the agent core is the interpreter.

 Inbound Side